Return to Fern Hill Beefmasters Fern Hill Bulls BBU Logo

 (Summers x St. Patty)

 FH Lawrence 08-5 #930008 U was a bull of our breeding that we used for several months following the sale of Summers to avoid losing a year on some of our young heifers while we searched for another outside bull.
 Lawrence was a classy purebred brown paint born July 20, 2005, and classified as U by the BBU rep in August 2006, with the comment that "This is a really nice young bull!"
-He was a very fertile youngster too, as his first calf, a brown paint heifer, was conceived when he was barely 12 months old.
+He was a very fertile youngster too, as his first calves were conceived when he was barely 12 months old.
 See our calves page for pictures of his babies.
 Lawrence was the third full brother out of our poster cow Richland, and it's been an outstanding cross.
 We sold Lawrence in October 2006 to Jerry & Jodi Ragsdale of Chuckey, TN.

 purebred bull, 12 months